rmcdonough/cop307/content/synthetics/uicanary.md

 ---

 1. In the AWS Management Console on the Services menu, click `CloudWatch`.
-2. On the left navigation menu under the `Synthetics` section, click `Canaries`.
+2. On the left navigation menu Application monitoring click `Synthetics Canaries`.
-3. Click the `create canary` button.
+3. Click the `Create canary` button.

 ![New canary](/images/synthetics/synthetics1.png)